-02/10/23 Update: The Commercial Sexual Exploitation of Children Judicial Workgroup will collaborate with the Texas Network of Youth Services to produce a webinar with a judicial focus.
-A planning meeting for this deliverable is set for February 2023.
+05/12/23 Update: The Commercial Sexual Exploitation of Children Judicial Workgroup continues to collaborate with the Texas Network of Youth Services to produce an in-person training with a judicial focus at the Child Welfare Judges Conference which will highlight the voices of those with lived experience.
+The workgroup last met May 4, 2023.

-Commission staff participate in the ACF Region VI Human Trafficking Workgroup to share best practices and better coordinate with other states on combatting human trafficking, including taking part in a subgroup discussion on human trafficking law analysis on September 21, 2022.
-The workgroup plans to meet in person on March 28-29, 2023.
+Commission staff participate in the ACF Region VI Human Trafficking Workgroup to share best practices and better coordinate with other states on combatting human trafficking, including taking part in a subgroup discussion on human trafficking law analysis on March 28-29, 2023.

 In February 2021, Commission staff joined a monthly School-Aged Human Trafficking Prevention and Awareness Statewide Implementation Workgroup which focuses on prevention and awareness of human trafficking within Texas schools.
-This workgroup last met on January 5, 2023.
+This workgroup last met on May 3, 2023.

 The Children's Commission participated in recent meetings of the Texas Human Trafficking Prevention Task Force.
-The Task Force last met on September 21, 2022 to discuss continued development of projects designed to expand trauma-informed education and training to members of law enforcement and the legal community.
+The Task Force last met on at the end of 2022 to discuss continued development of projects designed to expand trauma-informed education and training to members of law enforcement and the legal community.
+Meetings are currently on hold during the 2023 Legislative Session.